seb54000/tpcs-workstations/README.md

     - https://medium.com/@matheodaly.md/using-google-drive-api-with-python-and-a-service-account-d6ae1f6456c2
 - [X] Envisage to stop microk8s during tp IaC (and envisage more powerful VMs for tpkube ??)
 - [X] Add links to access, monitoring and other useful infos in docs webserver
+- [X] Do not create IAM tp_iac ressources for tpkube and tpmon (to save very little on AWS account)

 ## API access settings to Gdrive (Google Drive)